microsoft/pxt/docs/blog/microbit/2022-release.md

 As always at this time of year we have a new MakeCode release for the micro:bit that is jam-packed full of improvements, bug fixes, and new stuff.

-Here’s a run-down of the new features in the 2022 release:
+Here’s a rundown of the new features in the 2022 release:

 ## Play Sound editor